mtorpey/libsemigroups/docs/index.md

 These will be included in a future version.

-At present the Semigroups++ library seems to perform slightly worse than
+At present the Semigroups++ library performs less well than
 [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html)
-due in part to the fact that it is somewhat more versatile.
+due, mainly, to the way that memory is allocated.

 The Semigroups++ library also has some advantages over [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html):